ChrisYeomans/CS_problem_pages/README.md

 * Improve dashboard
 * Fill in dummy numbers
 * Make layout nicer, add more visual content
-* Speed tweaks - ajax stuff
+* Speed tweaks, ajax stuff
 * Added sign up with github button
+* Add visuals for running test cases

 ## IN PROGRESS:
-* Add visuals for running test cases - chris
+* Security stuff, post reqs - chris

 ## TODO:
-* Security stuff - post reqs
 * EULA when making a new acc
 * Make users with the same score have the same rank
 * Come up with name